School Meals by Caterlink

-Why should you choose a school meal for your child?
+Why choose a school meal for your child?

 Dinner Money Payments

 All children in Reception, Year 1 and Year 2 are entitled to Universal Free School Meals which means that all children in these year groups receive free school lunches daily.